BMW 3 Series (F30)

 The sixth generation of the BMW 3 Series consists of the BMW F30 (sedan version), BMW F31 (wagon version, marketed as 'Touring') and BMW F34 (fastback version, marketed as 'Gran Turismo') compact executive cars.
 The F30/F31/F34 generation was produced from October 2011 to 2019 and is often collectively referred to as the F30.

 For the sixth generation, the coupé and convertible models were spun off to create the new BMW 4 Series nameplate.
-BMW also introduced a separate hatchback model under the 3 Series nameplate called the 3 Series Gran Turismo (F34).
+BMW also introduced a separate hatchback model under the 3 Series nameplate called the 3 Series Gran Turismo (F34), similar to the 5 Series Gran Turismo.

-The F30 is the first generation of 3 Series to be powered by a range of turbocharged engines exclusively and electric power steering (replacing the hydraulic power steering systems used previously).
+The F30 is the first generation of the 3 Series to be powered by a range of turbocharged engines exclusively and electric power steering (replacing the hydraulic power steering systems used previously).
 The F30 also marked the 3 Series' first use of a three-cylinder engine in its 2015 facelift.
 A new plug-in hybrid F30 model was also introduced in 2016.
 A long-wheelbase sedan version (model code F35) was sold in China.

 The M3 model (designated F80) was introduced in 2014 and is powered by the S55 twin-turbocharged straight-six engine.

 In March 2019, the BMW 3 Series (G20) was released as the successor to the F30.
-But the F34 fastback model continued to be available until early 2020.
-Later, it was replaced by BMW 4 Series Gran Coupé (G26) in June 2021.
+The F34 Gran Turismo fastback model continued to be available until early 2020, and was replaced by the BMW 4 Series Gran Coupé (G26) in June 2021.